raspy135/Qun-synthesizer/README.md

 	Feedback for Delay

-Delay can set very short.
-Very short delay will make an interesting to simulate flute or violin.
+The Delay can be set very short.
+Very short delay can be used to create an interesting simulation of flute or violin.

 ### PRM:ENV1/2
 The synth has four Envelope generators.
 ENV1 and ENV2 are both independently and fully configurable.
 ENV3 and ENV4 shares the parameter.
 Also ENV3 / ENV4 is connected to FM operators.